 My friends Andy and Raymond wanted to travel to Hong Kong for the Qing Ming festival holiday and asked if Lauren and I wanted to join them.
 I’ve never stepped outside the Hong Kong airport before and was excited for the chance to finally see it!

-To get to Hong Kong we took a 7 hour slow train to Shenzhen, a big Chinese city right on the border.
-We stayed the night in Shenzhen then walked across the border into Hong Kong the next day from the Lo Wu Port next to the train station.
+To get to Hong Kong we took a 7 hour slow train to Shenzhen, a big city right next to Hong Kong.
+We stayed the night in Shenzhen then walked into Hong Kong the next day from the Lo Wu Port next to the train station.

 About Hong Kong: